 Located at the historic junction in North Judson, the Hoosier Valley Railroad Museum offers a ride into Indiana’s rich past.
 Begin at the museum, which includes a replica of a C&O depot, an operating signal system and the Grasselli Tower (a 1909 structure that provides a glimpse into primitive computing power).
 Next, hop aboard a World War II-era locomotive and embark on a ride through Starke and LaPorte counties, where you’ll see butterflies, wildlife and crops.

 For a luxurious, climate-controlled adventure back to the 1940s, embark on the Spirit of Jasper.
-Groups can begin in the Old Jasper District, which contains a restored Jasper City Mill and gift shops, before boarding the glamorous train.
+Groups can begin in the Old Jasper District, which contains a restored Jasper City Mill and gift shops, before boarding the for one of the most glamorous train rides in Indiana.
 The dining car, lounge and coach areas are all restored with correct period detail, so passengers will feel transported onto a classic Hollywood set.
 A variety of Wine & Dine experiences will spirit guests on an 18-mile loop through Hoosier National Forest.
 Options include “Chocolate Wine & Dine” (featuring delectable creations from locally-owned Chocolate Bliss) and “Jasper Strassenfest” (which coordinates with the local German heritage festival and offers catered meals by local restaurant Schnitzelbank).
 Your group can also tour the nearby Monastery of Immaculate Conception in Ferdinand, a hilltop religious landmark with preserved Romanesque architecture.

 Visit the historic village of Metamora, a preserved canal town that retains its grist mill and horse-drawn canal boat, with a journey on the Whitewater Valley Railroad.
 Originally a key transport route that connected Indianapolis and Cincinnati, the railway now offers themed excursions on weekends from May to October.
 Groups will board the Valley Flyer in Connersville for a five-hour adventure that includes a stop in the town of Metamora for a two-hour layover.
 Visitors can explore the village and see its preserved aqueducts, enjoy its cafes and shop at a boutique.

-The Nickel Plate Express, Indiana’s newest train excursion, whisks passengers on 1950s Santa Fe Railway Hi-Level passenger cars through the cities of Atlanta, Arcadia and Cicero.
+The Nickel Plate Express, the newest of the train rides in Indiana, whisks passengers on 1950s Santa Fe Railway Hi-Level passenger cars through the cities of Atlanta, Arcadia and Cicero.
 The dining car offers special food & drink experiences like “Sunrise Express Brunch and Donuts,” “Thanksgiving Dinner Express,” “Ales & Rails” and “Holiday Cheers” (which includes cocktails and hot toddies).